DanielLvovsky/nSlate/README.md

 <p>
 <p align="center">⭐⭐⭐⭐⭐</p>
 <h1 align="center">
-    To Do List
+    nSlate
 </h1>
-<p align="center">This is a simple To Do List platform that uses React Js and Firestore as the backend, and its Authentication, Storage and Firestore features</p>
+<p align="center">This is a simple To Do List app that uses React.js and Firebase as the backend with Authentication, Storage and other Firebase features</p>

 <p align="center">
   <img src="https://img.shields.io/badge/backend-firebase-orange" alt="Project Technology" />